 Apparently, Banyan Hill Publishing is behind “Freedom Checks”, the company.

 In my investigation apparently, they had a part in the naming of “Freedom Checks”.

-But what I can say is that is all started with Matt Badiali.
+But what I can say is that it all started with Matt Badiali.

 Who Is Matt Badiali

-He has been considered in an expert in these fields for over 20 years.
+He has been considered an expert in these fields for over 20 years.